ShahabBngsh/ShahabBngsh/README.md

 ## About me
-I am a Full Stack developer, currently working on MEAN/MERN Stack.
-I had also worked on Machine Learing projects - including object detection and classification using Keras and Tensorflow.
+I am a Software Engineer, currently working on [Billgist (an AWS billing alert application)](https://www.billgist.com/) built with AWS, React and Python.

 You can find me on [Linked](https://www.linkedin.com/in/shahab-bangash/)[![LinkedIn][1.1]][1], or you can [email me directly](shahabbng1999@gmail.com).